Sometimes, being careful doesn't mean a damn.

 I took pity on him.
 “Whatever you have to say, you can just come out and say it.
 We’re all friends here.”

 He was not finding it easy to hold the smile.
 Despite that it wasn’t one.
 He shot another glance at Santana, then came back to me.
 “Perhaps I should call you Captain Palmer.
 Would that make a difference?”

 It did.
 And I wondered who the hell this man was.
 I said, “You were right first time, it’s Mister Palmer.”

 He sighed a small sigh.
 “Really?
 And how do you make that out?
-You were a captain when decided to abscond from the 75th Ranger Regiment operating out of Kosovo, and, thus far, you have not been discharged of that duty, either honorably, or - “ He smiled a crooked smile – “or otherwise.”
+You were a captain when you decided to abscond from the 75th Ranger Regiment operating out of Kosovo, and, thus far, you have not been discharged of that commission, either honourably, or - “ He smiled a crooked smile – “or otherwise.”
 Then he lifted a shrug.
 “An arguable point, perhaps.
 But a fact nevertheless.
-However,” he went on, his expression hardening.
-“I’d really much rather this conversation was between you and me.”
+Even so,” he went on, his expression hardening.
+“I repeat, I’d really much rather this conversation was between you and me.”

 Santana, who knew very little about my past life, seemed to be enjoying it hugely.
 He said, “Don’t worry about me, sonny, I’m a gatepost.”

 The man kept his eyes on me.
 The smile, or his excuse for one, vanished.
 He seemed to be weighing things up in his mind.
 But no more than they were in my own.
 What the hell was this all about?
-I said nothing, because my brain was too wooly to connect the salient thoughts into a meaningful response.
+I said nothing, because my brain was too woolly to connect the salient thoughts into a meaningful response.
 At length the man shrugged, but it was a facial shrug.
 A be-it-on-your-own-head kind of twist.